gcase/laziness/README.md

-# laziness
+# Innovating Laziness

-Deck and Code Samples from my Innovating Laziness Talk
+This repository contains material from my Innovating Laziness talk that was present at [Open Source North](https://www.opensourcenorth.com/)